aurelia/aurelia.github.io-old/docs/api/fetch-client/index.md

 * `mode: string` - The mode you want to use for the request, e.g., cors, no-cors, same-origin, or navigate.
 The default is cors.
 In Chrome the default is no-cors before Chrome 47 and same-origin starting with Chrome 47.
 * `redirect: string` - The redirect mode to use: follow, error, or manual.
 In Chrome the default is follow before Chrome 47 and manual starting with Chrome 47.
 * `referrer: string` - A USVString specifying no-referrer, client, or a URL.
 The default is client.
-* `signal: any` - An AbortSignal to set request’s signal.
+* `signal: AbortSignal` - An AbortSignal to set request’s signal.

 #### Methods